Government loan programs

 Veterans can apply for a VA loan with any mortgage lender that participates in the VA home loan program.
 A Certificate of Eligibility from the VA must be presented to the lender to qualify for the loan.

 USDA or more commonly called RD loans are loans are made by lenders and guaranteed by the U.S. Department of Agriculture.
 To be eligible, borrowers must qualify as "low income" families and the property must be located in a rural area which is USDA approved.
 The guaranty means the lender is protected against loss if you fail to repay the loan.
 This is the only type of loan which offers true 100% financing.
 This means there is no down payment required.
 When closing costs are paid by the seller or lender the borrower is often able to close the purchase of their new home without needing any cash at closing.
 The other benefits of a USDA loan include:

 The new loan limits for all counties in the US now is $86,850 for a family of 1-4 and $114,650 for a family of 5-8.

 - Lower monthly mortgage insurance.

-- The ability to finance the funding fee charged by USDA, up to 102.75% of the appraised value
+- The ability to finance the funding fee charged by USDA,.

 - Necessary repairs may be financed into the loan.